 - Distress Ball: Inspector Chan, after having three of his four men get killed by Jack, takes on Wong Po all by his lonesome.
 While he does a fair job of blowing away his mooks, Jack takes him down easily and Wong Po captures him, forcing Ma into the final showdown with both men.

 - Downer Ending: No matter who you're rooting for, they lose.
 Even though this is nominally a case of The Bad Guy Wins, the fact that his victory causes the death of his beloved family means that he ends the film worse than he started.
 And since The Hero Dies, well, it's clear that he doesn't get a happy ending.
+Given that the name of the film, Sha Po Lang, refers to a constellation of stars that are considered particularly inauspicious in Chinese Astrology, and that to be ruled by these stars is to be destined for disaster, tragedy was on the table from the jump.

 - The Dragon: Jack, who is played by Wu Jing.